stuarta0/dbqf/README.md

 Database Query Framework

+## TL;DR

+dbqf is a set of libraries to help you make searching, reporting and data mining easy for users in .NET applications.
+Oh and it's easy for you too.

 ## Requirements

-- Visual Studio Express 2013 or greater
+- Visual Studio Community 2015 or greater
-- NuGet package manager
-- .NET 2.0 for core libraries, .NET 4.5 for the standalone application
+- .NET 2.0+ for core libraries, .NET 4.5 for the standalone application

-## What is it?

-An SQL builder with awesome UI.
+## The long version

-Long answer: a library primarily aimed at **simplifying presentation of complex data mining for the end user** in .NET applications.
-The intent is to provide a way of mapping a complete relational data structure and allowing the UI to dynamically construct itself for various purposes.
+dbqf is a library primarily aimed at **simplifying presentation of complex data mining for the end user** in .NET applications.
+It's a full stack solution that gives you the boring SQL building components right up to the UI controls to dump into your application.

+The project comes with the building blocks for you to construct whatever you need with tight integration into your application.
+In addition it has a standalone application that you can use side-by-side with your application with a single XML project file of your making.

 Construction of the UI is modular with use of factories, adapters and (in the example Standalone project) dependency injection.
-The code is database engine independent allowing you to create whatever SQL is required to suit your engine (currently tested: `MSSQL`, `SQLite`).
+The code is database engine agnostic allowing you to create whatever SQL is required to suit your engine (currently tested: `MSSQL`, `SQLite`).
 Note this is **not an ORM** but could conceivably have an adapter to an ORM's mapping.

 The library employs many patterns from Gang of Four and the UI is abstracted using a variety of the **Presentation Model** (and subsequently **MVVM**).
 By doing this, the core behaviour can be reused across many UI toolkits with two provided out-of-the-box: WinForms and WPF.
-This project roughly follows **Test Driven Development** (TDD) and contains NUnit test cases for the core library.
-It also employs **Fluent** patterns throughout the code to expidite object creation.
+This project has **unit tests** for the core libraries, but less so for the UI.
+It also employs **fluent** patterns throughout the code to make things easier to work with.

 No external libraries are needed for the core and WinForms libraries.
-The Standalone applications do require a number of external libraries but can be updated with NuGet package restore.
+The Standalone applications do require a number of external libraries but can be updated with automatic package restore.

 ### Why would I want to use it?
-- Automated UI generation for boring, repetitive search fields, operators and execution.
+- Automated UI generation for boring, repetitive search fields, operators and wiring.
 - UI controls generated from factories with out-of-the-box behaviour based on field types (but completely customisable).
-- Hierarchical data fetching to display a tree of data while still allowing full search capabilities over the data *(undergoing rewrite)*.
-- Modular code allowing replacement of any functionality: what fields to display, what controls to create, what operators are available, how SQL statements are generated, etcetera.
+- Modular code allowing modification or replacement of any functionality:
+  - what fields to display,
+  - what controls to create,
+  - what operators are available, and
+  - how SQL statements are generated.
 - For both WinForms and WPF:
-  - Preset Control lists fields with name and a control with a common operator (`between` for numbers and dates, `contains` for string; customisable).
+  - Preset Search Control lists fields with name and a control with a common operator (`between` for numbers and dates, `contains` for string; customisable).
-  - Simple Control allows selection of field and operator with a control created dependant on both.
+  - Simple Search Control allows selection of field and operator with a control created dependant on both.
-  - Advanced Control allowing full drill-down of related fields, operators, controls dependant on path and hierarchical combinations (AND, OR) of all parameters.
+  - Advanced Search Control allowing full drill-down of related fields, operators, controls dependant on path and hierarchical combinations (AND, OR) of all parameters.

-## Enough words, show me!
+  - and a stack of individual components that makes the above possible.

+## Examples!

 ### Standalone Application
 Provided standalone application in .NET 4.5 WinForms that uses inversion of control, loads XML projects, has custom parsing and threaded behaviour.

 ![Example-Standalone](https://raw.githubusercontent.com/stuarta0/dbqf/master/docs/example-loading.png)

-### Preset
+### Preset Search Control
 Fully customisable list of field / value pairs.

 ![Example-Preset](https://raw.githubusercontent.com/stuarta0/dbqf/master/docs/example-preset.png)

-### Standard
+### Standard Search Control
 Fully customisable list of field / operator / value combinations.

 ![Example-Standard](https://raw.githubusercontent.com/stuarta0/dbqf/master/docs/example-standard.png)

-### Advanced
+### Advanced Search Control
 Complete control over parameters with AND/OR from any field or path from within the database as well as selection of operator / value.

 ![Example-Advanced](https://raw.githubusercontent.com/stuarta0/dbqf/master/docs/example-advanced.png)

-### Custom output fields
+### Custom Output Fields Control
 Choice of fields to retrieve using drag-drop from hierarchical representation of data structure.

 ![Example-Output](https://raw.githubusercontent.com/stuarta0/dbqf/master/docs/example-output.png)

 ### Generated SQL
-Example of generated parameterised SQL.
+Example of generated parameterised SQL (in psuedo form) created from core components in the library.

 ![Example-Output](https://raw.githubusercontent.com/stuarta0/dbqf/master/docs/example-sql.png)

-### In Detail (Preset)
+### Detailed Component Explanation (Preset Search Control)

 ![Preset](https://raw.githubusercontent.com/stuarta0/dbqf/master/docs/preset.png)